Volkswagen's seventh-generation Golf Estate is a very complete compact load-lugger. Jonathan Crouch reports.

 Market and Model

-Prices range in the £19,000 to £35,000 bracket and represent a premium of around £700 over the Golf hatchback.
-There are 'S', 'Match Edition' and GT trim levels, plus the Golf R performance model and the 4MOTION Alltrack variants for those needing extra winter traction.
+The UK line-up retains a familiar feel, beginning in the hatchback range with S and rising through SE, SE Nav, GT, Alltrack, GTD and GTD BlueLine to, ultimately, the high performance R model.
+Prices range in the £20,500 to £35,000 bracket and represent a premium of around £1,000 over the Golf hatchback.
 All Golf Estate models come with seven airbags, including a driver's knee bag, five three-point seat belts, ABS with ESP, the XDS electronic differential lock and ISOFIX preparation for two rear child seats.
 A key change with this revised model lies with media connectivity.
 Previously, Golf customers had the choice of 5, 6.5 or 8-inch screens, depending on the trim level and options chosen.
 Now, these have been replaced by more sophisticated 6.5, 8 and 9.2-inch screens.
 As you'd expect, the biggest 'Discover Pro' monitor is the more sophisticated of the bunch, this being the first Volkswagen infotainment system to offer both touch and voice-command operation, with gesture control in addition to proximity sensors.
 Your dealer will also want to tell you about the clever 'Media Control' app that can be used if your Golf's infotainment set-up incorporates a wi-fi hotspot.
 Passengers simply connect in their 'phones or tablets via the app, then the entertainment system can be operated from anywhere in the car.
 As you'd expect, there's full 'Apple CarPlay' and 'Android Auto' compatibility so you can link in your smartphone and use your favourite apps in-car.
 And we like the new 'Security & Service' package that can automatically alert the emergency services in the event of a breakdown or an accident, book servicing and even advise you if the car is driven beyond a certain area, should you lend it out.

 Cost of Ownership

 When this seventh generation Golf Estate was originally launched, its efficiency figures took a big step forward, thanks to the lighter MQB chassis.
-Those returns still look pretty good today: the 1.6-litre TDI engine in the 'BlueMotion' model is capable of returning 80.7mpg on the combined cycle and hybrid-like CO2 emissions of 92g/km.
-Go for the 2.0 TDI 150PS variant and the figures are 65.7mpg and 110g/km.
+Those returns still look pretty good today: the 1.6-litre TDI engine is capable of returning 106g/km and around 70mpg on the combined cycle.
+Go for the 2.0 TDI 150PS variant and the figures are 65.7mpg and 111g/km.
 What about petrol power?
 Well the big news here is the replacement of a sophisticated '1.5 TSI Evo' powerplant using Volkswagen's frugal Cylinder-on-Demand technology.
-In its standard 150PS form, Volkswagen reckons that this unit will return 48mpg on the combined cycle and 110g/km of CO2.
+In its standard 150PS form, Volkswagen reckons that this unit will return close to 50mpg on the combined cycle and around 110g/km of CO2.
 In its 'BlueMotion' 130PS guise, this engine can manage 51.1mpg and 104g/km, figures not too far off what you'd get from some diesels.

 The Golf Estate has never been one of the brighter stars in the Volkswagen firmament.
 It was always too small, too overshadowed by the hatch or too dowdy to really appeal.
 While this improved Mk 7 version isn't about to outshine the hatchback version, it at least addresses these other two issues reasonably well.
 It's usefully spacious and the styling is agreeably sleek.
 The rest of the news is good too.
 The improvements in equipment and media connectivity are welcome and a number of efficiency measures mean that estate buyers who would have automatically looked to diesel engines should also now consider powerplants like the ingenious 1.5 TSI Evo unit with Active Cylinder Technology.
 Small estates will never be big sellers but, as Volkswagen has demonstrated, if a job's worth doing, it's worth doing well.